-Plans must provide you with the option to opt out of communications (mail, calls, text messages, etc.) about Medicare products.
+NEW!
+Plans must provide you with the option to opt out of communications about Medicare products.
 It must be done annually and in writing.
 Also, before enrolling you, plan representatives must explain the plan's effect on your current coverage.
 For example, if you have a Medigap, a plan representative must explain how you will lose that Medigap if you enroll in Medicare Advantage.